exonum/exonum-doc/src/architecture/services.md

 ### Fault Tolerance in Migration Scripts

-Migration scripts may be stopped at any time, simply because a node executing the script may be stopped by the admin or crash because of unrelated reasons.
+Migration scripts may be terminated at any time, simply because a node executing the script may be stopped by the admin or crash because of unrelated reasons.
 It is important to ensure that migration scripts are *fault-tolerant* under these conditions, that is, if a node is restarted